 We are especially interested in helping smaller organisations which offer direct services.
-They must be registered charities or in the process of applying for registration.
-Our grants are relatively modest, usually with an upper limit of £15,000 per annum, and to make sure grants of this size have an impact, we will not fund large organisations.
+Organisations must normally be registered charities or in the process of applying for registration.
+The Company will consider funding up to £15,000 per annum and will normally award a grant for one year only.
+To make sure grants of this size have an impact, we will not normally fund large organisations.

 Applicants must show that they have investigated other sources of funding and made plans for the future, which should include replacement funding if appropriate.

 We receive a great many appeals each year and the most common reasons for the Trustees not being able to make a grant include:

 - charities asking for more than the grant figures given in the guidelines;